🎶 Music Lessons That Fit Real Life

 We enjoy celebrating our progress.
 Twice annual recitals, plus additional performance opportunities happen at local nursing homes and care facilities.

-Ask Me About On Demand!
+Ask Me About Subscription Piano!

 Would you like to know when I add new classes and new opportunities for students in Rochester?
 Do you have questions about my services?
 Ask me here!